Estádio Luís Augusto de Oliveira: History

-The stadium's attendance record currently stands at 23,712 people, set on June 24, 1979 when Corinthians beat GE Sãocarlense 6–2.
+The stadium's attendance record currently stands at 23,712 people, set on June 24, 1979, when Corinthians beat GE Sãocarlense 6–2.

 On September 7, 1976, the stadium lighting was inaugurated.
 GE Sãocarlense beat Ferroviária 1–0 in the lighting inaugural match.

+On November 4, 1982, there was the inauguration of the new towers and new lighting reflectors with 48 reflectors, 12 for each tower, providing 600 lux lighting, and the new bleachers with accommodation next to the covered bleachers.
+GE Sãocarlense lose Ferroviária (mixed) 1–2 in the lighting inaugural match.